Treatment

 Therapeutic Alliance

-The rapport between someone seeking help and the therapist helping them is proven to have a considerable bearing on treatment outcome.
+The rapport between someone seeking help and the therapist helping them is proven to have a large bearing on treatment outcome.
 Mindful of this, I aim to ensure you feel safe, at ease, respected, cared for, listened to and that you have a say.

 Assessment of Posture & Movement